<u-datalist>

 attribute on<input>

-to connect - Want to show suggestions from a data source?
-See example: API →
+attribute to activate Popover API - Want to show suggestions from a data source?
+See u-combobox →

 - MDN Web Docs: <datalist> (HTMLDatalistElement) / <option> (HTMLOptionElement)